This deluxe hotel teams an infinity pool with a great dining scene and a private beach.

-- Floors: 6 - main building, 3 - accommodation block
+- Floors: 6 in the main building, 3 in the annexes

 Holidays with added luxury